 What equipment do fitness coaches need for content creation?

-A smartphone (anything from the last 3-4 years), a basic tripod ($15-30), and good lighting (natural light or a ring light).
+A smartphone from the last few years, a basic tripod ($15-30), and good light (a window or a ring light).
 That's it.
-Invest in a wireless microphone ($30-50) if you do a lot of talking.
-Production quality matters less than content quality - a shaky phone video with a great tip outperforms a cinematic video with nothing useful to say.
+Add a wireless mic ($30-50) if you talk to camera a lot.
+Production quality matters less than the tip itself.
+A shaky phone clip with a great cue beats a cinematic video that says nothing.

-How do fitness coaches deal with comparison and imposter syndrome on social media?
+How do coaches deal with comparison and imposter syndrome?

 Everyone feels it.
 The trainer with 500K followers started at zero too.
-Focus on your unique perspective and the specific people you help - not what other trainers are doing.
+Focus on your own angle and the specific people you help.
 Your experience, even if limited, is valuable to someone one step behind you.
-Post anyway, even when it feels uncomfortable.
-The coaches who succeed are the ones who kept posting when nobody was watching.
+Post anyway, especially when it feels uncomfortable.

 How do fitness coaches handle negative comments and trolls?

-Don't engage with obvious trolls - delete or ignore.
-For genuine criticism, respond professionally and briefly.
+Don't feed obvious trolls; delete or ignore.
+For real criticism, reply briefly and professionally.
 "Thanks for the feedback" is often enough.
-If someone questions your credentials or method, a calm, factual response can actually boost your credibility with everyone watching.
-Never get defensive or argue.
-Your response is more for your audience than for the commenter.
+If someone questions your credentials, a calm, factual answer can boost your standing with everyone watching.
+Never argue.
+Your reply is for your audience, not the commenter.